fp-ts/core/docs/modules/Option.ts.md

 ## liftNullable

-Returns a _smart constructor_ from a function that returns a nullable value.
+This API is useful for lifting a function that returns `null` or `undefined` into the `Option` context.

 **Signature**